theupdateframework/python-tuf/tuf/README.md

                                                         recursive_walk=False, followlinks=True)

 # Add the list of target paths to the metadata of the Targets role.
 Any target file paths
-# that may already exist are NOT replaced.  add_targets() does not create or move target files.
+# that may already exist are NOT replaced.  add_targets() does not create or move
-# Any target paths added to a role must be relative to the targets directory, otherwise an
+# target files on the file system.
+Any target paths added to a role must be
-# exception is raised.
+# relative to the targets directory, otherwise an exception is raised.
 >>> repository.targets.add_targets(list_of_targets)

 # Individual target files may also be added to roles, including custom data about the target.